nymbyl/kernramble_web/content/about.md

 I have generally been writing music and recording songs since 1988.
 Although I wrote some songs from 1982-1987 - I've lost all those recordings and forgotten them

-## This site

-I've tried to <a href="/catalog">catalog</a> all the songs I've written here over the years - with recordings (when available) whether solo, or in collaboration with others.
-The recording quality varies

 ## The Recordings

-I've cataloged all the songs I do have recorded here on this site, regardless of the recording quality.
+I've <a href="/catalog">cataloged</a> all the songs I do have recorded here on this site, regardless of the recording quality.
 Some of them were recording on old Tascam 4-tracks, but I've long since lost the original tapes.
 So they are degraded mixes, but all I have